 Arkivcentrum Syd

-Large parts of southern Sweden’s cultural heritage are stored in the archives at Arkivcentrum Syd.
-Lund University, the Regional State Archives in Lund (Landsarkivet), the Regional Archives (Regionarkivet) and the Lund City Archives (Lunds stadsarkiv) are all based in this building, which has reading rooms with around 70 seats and over 450 000 shelf metres of archival material.
+Much of southern Sweden's cultural heritage is stored in the archives at Arkivcentrum Syd.
+Lund University, the Regional State Archives in Lund (Landsarkivet), the Regional Archives (Regionarkivet) and the Lund City Archives (Lunds stadsarkiv) are all based in the building, which has reading rooms with about 70 seats and more than 450,000 metres of shelving.

 University Archives